Iowa State University: Anderson Sculpture Garden

+The sculpture garden is adjacent to Iowa State's 22 acre central campus.

 Sustainability

 Iowa State's composting facility is capable of processing over 10,000 tons of organic waste every year.
 The school's $3 million revolving loan fund loans money for energy efficiency and conservation projects on campus.
 In the 2011 College Sustainability Report Card issued by the Sustainable Endowments Institute, the university received a B grade.